AkifObaidi/AkifObaidi/README.md

 ---

 ### 💞️ Let's Collaborate
-I’m eager to collaborate on **software engineering projects** that challenge me and contribute to impactful tech solutions.
+I’m eager to collaborate on **software engineering projects** that challenge me and contribute to impactful tech solutions.Feel free to explore my work at AkifObaidi.com.

 ---